 Of important note, Hamilton is also a village of artists.
 Hamilton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hamilton’s character.

 A relatively large number of people in Hamilton telecommute to their jobs.
 Overall, about 8.96% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Hamilton is a small town with a large college student population.
 Because of this, there is a real youthful, hip vibe to the place, and much of the life in the town is centered on the college.
 This has helped Hamilton to buck the trend of other small towns that have suffered declining populations over the past 20 to 30 years.
 Spending by students, and faculty and staff jobs, are a big part of the local economy.

 Overall, Hamilton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Hamilton is a somewhat ethnically-diverse village.
+Hamilton is a very ethnically-diverse village.
 The people who call Hamilton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hamilton residents report their race to be White, followed by Black or African-American.
+The greatest number of Hamilton residents report their race to be White, followed by Asian.
 Important ancestries of people in Hamilton include German, English, Italian, and Polish.

 The most common language spoken in Hamilton is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Japanese.